What Happens If You’re Injured in an Accident With a USPS Truck?

 The FTCA also bars certain types of claims under a doctrine called “sovereign immunity.”
 This probably won’t apply to your case, but it illustrates the many, many layers of the law.

-How Do I Get Compensation for My Injury From the Postal Service?
+How Do I Get Compensation for My Injury From a USPS Accident?

 The FTCA has a process to follow.
 The first step through the FTCA is to make a claim.
 As in many personal injury cases we work, a lawsuit may not be necessary if the sides can come to an agreement.
 To make a claim, you fill out Standard Form 95 Claim for Damage, Injury, or Death.

-It is a fairly straightforward document, though the process that surrounds it is particular and there are a few facts surrounding the form – and buried on it – worth noting.
+The process that surrounds the document is particular and there are a few facts surrounding the form – and buried on it – worth noting.

 - The claim must be submitted within two years of the incident.

 - USPS has six months to respond to the claim.